 UNTANGLING THE TASCHEREAU INTERCHANGE: The MTQ began work in 2002 to rebuild EXIT 8 (QC 134 / Taschereau Boulevard) and EXIT 9 in Brossard.
 When it was designed in the early 1960's, the "Taschereau interchange" was ahead of its time with its wide center median and mix of right-hand and left-hand ramps, but ultimately proved woefully adequate - and unsafe - for the 100,000 motorists who traverse the interchange on A-10 each day.

-The Taschereau interchange project is comprised of the following improvements, which is being carried out over five phases:
+The Taschereau interchange project was comprised of the following improvements, which was being carried out over five phases:

 PHASE 1 (2002-2003): Left-hand entrances and exits were removed on A-10.
 New ramps were built from eastbound and westbound A-10 to serve both directions of QC 134.